MohammadShahin/lido-l2/contracts/metis/README.md

 #### L1ERC20TokenBridge

 The function `_initiateERC20DepositByChainId` requires having a minimum gas retrieved from the oracle.
 It also supports discounts.
-The function acts differently if the L1 token is Metis or not (this is to handle Metis being ERC20 on both Ethereum and Metis).
+The function acts differently if the L1 token is Metis or not (this is to handle Metis which is an ERC20 token on both Ethereum and Metis).

 #### IL2ERC20Bridge